shhiiivvvvyyyyy/shhiiivvvvyyyyy/README.md

 - 💞️ I’m looking to yall getting to know my poetry instgram account
 - 📫 How to reach me shivys_verse on instagram
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am a green flag i don't bite
+- ⚡ Fun fact: I am a green flag I don't bite

 <!---
 shhiiivvvvyyyyy/shhiiivvvvyyyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.